EgorLappo/rustwf/README.md

 ## Usage

+To compile and create an executable, first make sure you have the [Rust toolchain](https://rustup.rs) installed on your computer.
+Then, run `cargo build --release && cp target/release/rustwf .` to compile the executable and move it to project root.

 After compiling the program, the usage is nicely described by the CLI interface.
 Typing `./rustwf help`, you will see the following message:

 ```